Don't rip Britain apart, May appeals to fellow EU leaders on Brexit

 She may have little option.
 Facing the annual Conservative Party conference later this month, she is keen to show hardline Brexiters who have called on her to “chuck Chequers” that her plan is the only one that can be negotiated with the EU.

-And, possibly for that audience, she planned to tell the EU leaders that although time was short, “delaying or extending these negotiations is not an option” and rule out the option of a second referendum on Britain’s EU membership.
+And, possibly for that audience, she told the EU leaders that although time was short, “delaying or extending these negotiations is not an option” and rule out the option of a second referendum on Britain’s EU membership.

 EU officials are minded not to paint May into a corner, aware of the increasing opposition to her plans in her Conservative Party, and that she needs a victory of sorts to persuade a reluctant parliament to back a deal.

-But while they were keen to emphasize the positive movement seen in the Chequers plan, some said no deal could be reached until there was movement from Britain on Northern Ireland.
+But while they were keen to emphasise the positive movement seen in the Chequers plan, some said no deal could be reached until there was movement from Britain on Northern Ireland.

 Irish Prime Minister Leo Varadkar told reporters there had been no advance on the issue: “I don’t think we’re any closer to a withdrawal agreement than we were in March, so I can’t report any progress, unfortunately.”